canonical/microcloud-cluster-manager/README.md

 juju integrate traefik-k8s:traefik-route microcloud-cluster-manager-k8s
 ```

-For authentication you need an OIDC provider, you can use Auth0 Ory Hydra, Keycloak, Microsoft Entra among others.
+For authentication you need an OIDC provider.
+You can use Auth0, Ory Hydra, Keycloak, Microsoft Entra among others.
 See [LXD documentation on OIDC](https://documentation.ubuntu.com/lxd/latest/howto/oidc/) for how to configure the provider side.
+The callback path is `/oidc/callback`, but in contrast to LXD it must be without the port 8443 as cluster manager listens on the default port 443.

-Then configure the cluster manager charm with your auth provider:
+Configure the cluster manager charm with your auth provider:

 ```
 juju config microcloud-cluster-manager-k8s oidc-issuer=https://example.com/